Isamu Shibayama: Biography

 Born in Lima, Peru in 1930, Shibayama was 13 years old when he, along with his family, were rounded up by the Peruvian police and shipped to the United States.
 Upon their arrival in New Orleans, they were arrested by the U.S. Immigration and Naturalization Service and transported to the Crystal City Internment Camp in Texas, where they were held as hostages, to be used in prisoner of war exchanges with Japan.
 They were part of a group of over two thousand Latin Americans of Japanese descent who suffered a similar fate, the large majority of which were Peruvians.

 In 1946, a year after the war ended, Shibayama’s family was finally released from captivity, only to find themselves stranded in the United States because Peru refused to take them back.
 They fought deportation to Japan and were allowed to remain in the United States on condition that they obtain the support of a sponsor.
 Shibayama finally achieved legal alien status in 1956.
-In 1972 he was finally allowed to become an U.S. citizen.
+In 1972 he was finally allowed to become a U.S. citizen.